ampproject/amphtml/spec/amp-email-format.md

 AMP is a technology commonly known for developing super fast web pages on mobile clients.
 AMP is in fact a set of HTML tags backed by JavaScript that allow all kinds of functionality with a focus on performance and security.

-There are AMP components for everything from carousels, to responsive form elements, to retrieving fresh content from remote endpoints.
-The AMP for Email format provides a subset of AMP components that you can use in email messages.
+There are [AMP components](https://www.ampproject.org/docs/reference/components) for everything from carousels, to responsive form elements, to retrieving fresh content from remote endpoints.
+The AMPHTML Email format provides a subset of AMP components that you can use in email messages.
 Recipients of AMP emails can view and interact with the AMP components directly in the email message.

 ## The AMPHTML Email Format